leios/gpu-handbook/src/content/intro.md

 Alright.
 That's enough rambling.
 We'll be doing a lot more of it later.
-Now, let's talk the ...
+Now, let's talk about the...

 ## General Structure and Limitations of this Book